 The strings in this song are just wonderful.
 Along with Frank's voice.
 It's a song that gives me chills.

-Eleven: (Just One Way To Say) I Love You
+10. "(Just One Way to Say) I Love You"

-(Just One Way To Say) I Love You was written by Irvin Berlin and is on the compilation album, Love Songs by Frank Sinatra.
+"(Just One Way to Say) I Love You" was written by Irvin Berlin and is on the compilation album, Love Songs by Frank Sinatra.

 It's a simple song, really, but I love it.
 There are just days where all I want to do it tell my husband that I love him but I can't get the words out right.
 I think I'm just going to start playing this song from now on.
 It's a really beautiful song, with the strings and all.